Guide to Milwaukee with kids, including the best family activities Milwaukee has to offer

 $ Get Wisconsin hiking guides and maps at REI.com

 ✎ Never leave without travel insurance.
 I get mine at SafetyWing.
 It is easy to set up, cheap, and reliable.

 Where to Stay in Milwaukee

 The Pfister Hotel **** is a true legend in town, while the Schuster Mansion Bed & Breakfast ***** is probably the most scenic option.

 For Airbnb fans, this historic house is only a short walk from a scenic park.

 You can also check out my guide on where to stay in Milwaukee and the best vacation rentals in Milwaukee.

 1. Go hiking

-Looking for great outdoor family activities in Milwaukee?
+Looking for great family-friendly outdoor activities in Milwaukee?

 Wisconsin is a hiker’s paradise and if you are based in Milwaukee, the magnificent Scuppernong Trail System is located a mere 35 miles southwest of the city.